wlattner/rf/README.md

 Overall Accuracy: 94.00%
 ```
 The confusion matrix and overall accuracy are estimated from out of bag samples for each tree in the forest.
+The report will show up to 20 variables in the variable importance section in decreasing order of importance.
+If your data have more predictors, the importance estimates for all variables can be written to a csv file using the `--var_importance` flag.

 ### Predict
 Predictions can be made from a previously fitted model.
 The data for making predictions should be in a csv file with a format similar to the data used to fit the model, however, the first column will be ignored.